 You are NOT a resident of a foreign country if you go there on a two year job posting and plan to return to the US when that job is finished.
 Likewise, you are not a resident of a country if you are a perpetual traveler, never putting down roots or building a base.
 In these cases, you must use the Physical Presence Test to qualify for the Foreign Earned Income Exclusion.

 As you can see, the 330 Day Test is simple math.
 The Residency Test hinges on your intentions (and on getting a residency permit).
 Any time the IRS can question your thought process, you need to have plenty of evidence to support your position should you be audited.

 A number of countries understand the importance of providing residency and work permits if they want to attract US businesses.
 The easiest are Panama and Cayman Islands.
-For an article on Cayman, see: Move Your Internet Business to Cayman Tax Free.
-For Panama, see: The Panama Friendly Nations Visa.
+The Panama Friendly Nations Visa.

 If you qualify for the Foreign Earned Income Exclusion, you can operate your small business offshore and pay no tax to the US.
 Setup in the right country, or in a tax free zone, and you won’t pay tax to any government.

 - Again, keep in mind that I’m referring here to income from an active business operated outside of the United States.
 Passive income and capital gains do not qualify for the FEIE.

 First, note that I’ve used the term “free from Federal income tax” several times in the paragraphs above.
 This is because you can get stuck paying other taxes if you are not structured properly.

 For example, if you take a salary from a US corporation, you will pay social taxes (Medicare, FICA, etc.) at 7.5% and your employer will pay the same.
 You qualify for the FEIE but must pay these social taxes which are not excluded under the FEIE.